How to Design Transition Equations

 First, imagine you have a row of playing cards.
 We process these cards one by one from left to right, just like traversing an array, and ultimately divide them into several piles.

-We just need to program the process of handling the playing cards.
-Each time you handle a card, you need to find a suitable pile top to place it on.
-Since the pile tops are ordered, binary search can be used: use binary search to find the position to place the current card.
+We simply need to program the process of handling the cards.
+Each time a card is processed, we need to find a suitable pile top to place it.
+Since the top cards of the piles are sorted, binary search can be applied: use binary search to find the appropriate position for the current card.

 class Solution {